rust-lang/rust-wiki-backup/Note-style-guide.md

 # Imports

-* Write `extern mod` directives first, then a blank line.
+* Write `extern crate` directives first, then a blank line.
 * Put local imports first, then external imports, then `pub use`.
 * Avoid use of `use *`, except in tests.